dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/localization-modes.md

 If you specified an localization mode object with Mode Argument "Mode" only, the default values of the other mode arguments will used.

-## Localization Modes Descriptions
+## Candidate Modes Descriptions

 ### LM_CONNECTED_BLOCKS

 Localizes barcodes by searching for connected blocks.
-This algorithm usually gives best result and it is recommended to set ConnectedBlocks to the highest priority no matter which barcode format you are scanning.
+This algorithm usually gives best result and it is recommended to set ConnectedBlocks to the highest priority.
 This mode has the following arguments for further cuztomization.

 **Available Mode Arguments:**